-More than half of parents admit that they struggle with talking to their kids.
+More than half of parents admit that they struggle with talking to their kids, which can cause stress in raising teens today.
 Teenage communication problems aren’t caused exclusively by teenagers or by parents.
 Instead, it’s often a mix of misunderstandings on the part of both parties.
-Luckily, these common problems also have simple solutions which we’ll cover in this article.
+Luckily, these common problems of adolescence also have simple solutions which we’ll cover in this article.
 The most important thing to remember is that practice makes perfect and many of the tips provided here won’t work instantly.
 Instead, as a parent, you’ll need patience and a lot of trial and error.

 Why is Positive Communication with Your Teenager Important?